 Tree Assistance Fund

 The City of Burnside is renowned for its landscape of significant trees, and as such, commencing the financial year 2012/13 the Council has resolved to set aside funds for the operation of the Regulated and Significant Tree Assistance Scheme.

 Following the decision of Council to adopt the Regulated and Significant Tree Assistance Policy(PDF, 143KB) in relation to the regulated tree assistance fund, a process and application form has been developed.
 The steps are as follows:

-- Application form completed and aboricultural advice from a qualified arborist attached.
+- Application form completed and arboricultural advice from a qualified arborist attached.

 - If the application is deemed to be for maintenance work that is beneficial to the long term health of the tree, then approval in principle of funds is given.